 - Not paying rent, if the tenant left the property for a period of time because of domestic violence or the threat of domestic violence;

-- Not paying rent, if the landlord accepted the rent due; or
+- Not paying rent, if the landlord accepted the rent due before the notice period ended; or

 - Race, color, national origin, ancestry, sex, disability, religion, familial status (that is, being pregnant or having children under the age of 18), unfavorable discharge from the military, military status, age, marital status, sexual orientation, or being a protected party under an order of protection.